Fact: sewing beginners often don’t know what “bias” exactly stands for…

 If you like, you can trim off some of the seam allowances bulk, using pinking shears.

 What if I have to sew together a bias-cut piece to a grain-cut piece?

-Always put the bias one right above the feed dog and the other on top: the bottom layer will be eased in while the top (on grain) layer will help stabilize the seam!
+Always put the bias piece right above the feed dog and the other one on top, against the presser foot: the bottom layer will be eased in while the top (on grain) layer will help stabilize the seam!